ArunM2402/PhysicalDesign_2024/README.md

 ```
 ![Screenshot from 2024-10-23 18-50-15](https://github.com/user-attachments/assets/853a4390-f53a-471e-a075-0dd3f712b94c)<br/>

 Here, the POST_SYNTH_SIM directive is enabled and given to the testbench which includes all the files and simulates the sythesized netlist to generate the .vcd file.
-The waveform is shown below(for atleast 20 cycles):
+The waveform is shown below(for atleast 20 cycles).
+Note that mapped standard cells:<br/>
 ![Screenshot from 2024-10-23 18-49-14](https://github.com/user-attachments/assets/e1163def-74b1-4a39-af80-66e763163c47)<br/>
 A better view of the analog continous values(due to DAC) in the waveform is shown below:
 ![Screenshot from 2024-10-23 18-49-36](https://github.com/user-attachments/assets/7cc1a5c1-1c20-4fb6-91a4-8a684852c61d)<br/>